 Provides partial funding to students studying at any university in Israel.
-Interested students should contact the appropriate Program Manager in the Penn Abroad office.
+Interested students should contact the appropriate Global Programs Manager in the Penn Abroad office.

 Provides partial funding to SEAS students for up to one year of research in Israel.
 May be used during summer between junior and senior year, as well as for seniors and graduate students.
 Contact Joseph Sun, SEAS, 111 Towne Building.

 One-year scholarship offered the Japanese Ministry of Education, Science, and Culture for advanced Japanese language and culture study at a Japanese university.
-Interested students should contact the appropriate Program Manager in the Penn Abroad office.
+Interested students should contact the appropriate Global Programs Manager in the Penn Abroad office.

 The Turkish Coalition of America (TCA) awards up to 100 scholarships per year for African American, Hispanic American and Native American students who have been accepted to a university in Turkey, the Turkish Republic of Northern Cyprus (TRNC)or Bosnia and Herzegovina.
 TCA will award grants in the amount of $2,000 & $1,000 per year for full-time undergraduates (graduate students on a case by case basis) who have been accepted to a study abroad program in Turkey for a semester or summer respectively.